 The Orleans Parish Sheriff’s Office reached a tentative deal in its lawsuit against the Louisiana Treasury Department over a state-funded bonus pay program, with the office agreeing to suspend its claim for nearly $40,000 that the state withheld from Orleans deputies.
-The agreement, however, remains unfulfilled because the Sheriff’s Office is yet to provide the state with records proving the deputies are eligible for the pay.
+The agreement, however, remains unfulfilled because the Sheriff’s Office has yet to provide the state with records proving the deputies are eligible for the pay.

 The Sheriff’s Office filed the suit last month after the department refused to pay $38,000 in Deputy Sheriffs’ Supplemental Pay — a state program worth as much as $500 per deputy per month — to 38 deputies following a Legislative Auditor’s report that found the deputies were likely ineligible for the pay.

 In a press release last week, Sheriff Marlin Gusman’s office claimed a victory in the lawsuit, which was filed in the 19th Judicial District Court in Baton Rouge.
 The announcement said the department “dropped its opposition” after the Sheriff’s Office presented additional information.

 That new information, according to a statement from Treasurer John Kennedy last week, was detailed job descriptions for the deputies in question.
 According to Gusman lawyer James Williams, the parties worked out the deal in private after Judge Janice Clark recessed a hearing.
 Gusman’s side presumably provided the descriptions verbally during the negotiation.

 “Today’s victory proves that my office has fully complied with the laws governing our deputies’ entitlement to State Supplemental Pay.
 We will continue to do so moving forward,” Gusman is quoted as saying in a Tuesday news release.

 In fact, The Lens has learned that Gusman has yet to achieve that victory.